Close Icon

 Gold frames hanging on a wall in an art gallery

-There’s a range of galleries local to Keswick, including The Northern Lights Gallery, The Cookhouse Gallery and Gallery 26 You’ll find exhibitions of contemporary art alongside oil paintings of the Cumbrian countryside.
+There’s a range of local galleries in Keswick, including The Northern Lights Gallery, The Cookhouse Gallery and Gallery 26 You’ll find exhibitions of contemporary art alongside oil paintings of the Cumbrian countryside, plus bespoke jewellery galleries too.

 The Keswick Museum and Art Gallery is a must, showcasing the stories of local people, places, and artefacts.
 There’s also a calendar of exhibitions and activities, so be sure to check out what’s on ahead of your visit!